rob-the-bot/OrbitalView/README.md

 If you'd like to use different types of hardware acceleration, look at [previous version of the code](https://github.com/rob-the-bot/OrbitalView/commit/366ff4804132375f8ad5d41ced7a28b9c82615c2) where `ffmpeg-python` was used.
 With this, any codecs supported by your `ffmpeg` binary are also supported by this Python program.
-I've tested {`h264_qsv`, `hevc_qsv`, AMD encoders} and they work. te that this shouldn't be needed most of the time, if software encoding can work for you as mentioned in step 1.
+{`h264_qsv`, `hevc_qsv`, AMD encoders} were tested to be working on Windows.
+Note that this shouldn't be needed most of the time, if software encoding can work for you as mentioned in step 1.

 ## Deployment